embar-/Mass_Univariate_ERP_Toolbox_for_correlations/README.md

    `GNDt=tmaxGND(GND,1);  % t-max permutation test`

+5. You can extract grand Pearson correlation r values (without permutation) from `GND.grands_r` after executing:

+   `GND=grandsGND(GND); % update GND structure, including GND.grands_r field`

-5. If later you want to run original permutation test on _Student t-values_, please rename/remove `GND.corelate` field.
+6. If later you want to run original permutation test on _Student t-values_, please rename/remove `GND.corelate` field.

 #### Credits
 Patches to run permutation tests on t-values of Pearson correlation made by M. Baranauskas for scientific research.
 This modified toolbox version was used in these published works: